chettrick/arm-mcu/lpc17xx/README.txt

 Test Platform

-   This framework is validated on the [4]mbed LPC1768 and [5]NGX BlueBoard LPC1768-H development boards.
+   This framework is validated on the [4]mbed LPC1768, [5]NGX BlueBoard LPC1768-H, and [6]LPC1768-Mini-DK2 development boards.

-   Tested on 21 December 2012 with gcc 4.7.2.
+   Tested on 3 August 2013 with gcc 4.7.3.
      __________________________________________________________________

-   Questions or comments to Philip Munts [6]phil@munts.net
+   Questions or comments to Philip Munts [7]phil@munts.net

    $Id$